136MasterNR/Battles-of-Batch/README.md

 ![](https://user-images.githubusercontent.com/62593379/186288456-bdf6044c-984f-4e17-8f73-6dfb8e7a74d6.png)

 ### Settings (#4.6)
   - The settings UI lets you customize your preferences.
-By typing the name of an option, you can toggle it off/on or set a specific value to it.
+By typing the name of an option, you can toggle it to true or false, or you can set a specific value to it.
 ![](https://user-images.githubusercontent.com/62593379/186287701-8390e429-9cd4-4f8f-b0b2-ce0afedb0ed1.png)

 # Explaining Technical Features
 ### Saves Manager
-  - Where your data are stored:
+  - How your game data are stored:
-    - All your data of our porjects are saved in a single local directory in your appdata; `%appdata%\HTS_DATA`.
+    - All your game data are saved in a single local directory in your appdata; `%appdata%\HTS_DATA`.
 Battles of Batch's directory is named after its PHASE and VERSION.
 On `%appdata%\HTS_DATA`, you will find the game named as `BATTLESOFBATCH-%PHASE%-%VERSION%`. `%PHASE%` means the stage of the project, and `%VERSION%` the game version.
 E.g. `BATTLESOFBATCH-INDEV-0245`.
 Under that directory are the child directories `SAVES` and `SETTINGS`, plus some other `.dll` true/false files.
-On your first startup of the game, it automatically creates the player data saves under your game's appdata path directory.
+On your first start-up of the game, it automatically creates the player data saves under your game's appdata path directory.
   - How the saving system works:
     - The game automatically saves your progress every time your player data variables are modified.
-The program does not rewrite the whole save file, it only modifies lines on it.
-For example, if you complete a quest, it will only change the line where that quest is saved on, that also goes for total completed levels and more.
+The script used for this process does not rewrite the whole save file, it only modifies lines on it.
+For example, if you complete a quest, it will only change the line where that quest is saved on, that also goes for total completed levels and the rest.
   - How your inventory is managed:
     - Your in-game inventory is a complete different process than the ones mentioned above.
 There are no variables in your inventory save files, this fact makes this saves manager one of the most difficult things coded in this game.
 Your inventory is managed by a script called `items.cmd` located in `.\data\scripts\playerdata`, and it manages files in `SAVES\inv\`, files such materials, regular items, and weapons.
-Your inventory save data is completely dynamic, this means, the first time you enter the game you will have empty files laying in your inventory's save data.
+Your inventory save data is completely dynamic, this means that data written in it can easily be modified by other scripts and leaving it empty won't affect it at all.
 To store an item in your player data, it must include its name and its level (or amount).
-When an item's amount reaches a value 0, it no longer stays in your player data, instead the items script uses its name to search for the line position and then completely wipe that line leaving all the other items present except that one.
+When an item's amount reaches a value of 0, it no longer stays in your player data, instead the items script uses its name to search for the line position and then completely wipe out that line leaving all the other items present.
 When an item with the same name of an existing item tries to save in, it just stacks up and increases the amount value instead of saving the same item twice.
-When the game requests the manager to take data from the save files, there's a very complex way of doing this; first, the script has to seperate every single line into temporary multiple variables, then take that line in another process and seperate every part of it into usable multiple variables.
-Simple, right?
-Not at all.
+When the game requests the manager to take data from the save files, there's a very complex way of doing this; first, the script seperates every single line into temporary variables, then take that line in another process and seperate every part of it into other usable variables.
+I hope that sounds simple.
   - Multiple profiles:
     - Coming Soon!
   - Saves encryption:
     - Coming Soon!

 ### Audio Manager
   - The audio is played by a Visual Basic script, which is managed by the Audio Manager, a batch file.
-The Audio Manager is always running in the background as a seperate task, unless you have turned sounds & music off.
-It detects whether the game is running every 1 second, and if it's not, it stops the audio tasks, and then itself.
+The Audio Manager is always running in the background as a seperate task as long audio is turned on.
+It detects whether the game is running every single second, and if it's not, it stops the audio tasks, and then itself.
 The way to detect whether the game is running is to try to access a file which is being used by the game contantly.
 On the start up of the game, the game sets a file as the logger, and that file cannot be accessed by other programs for as long the program which is using it (the game) is running.

 ### Auto Updater
-  - The updater starts and checks for updates automatically when you start the game.
-It pulls information from [get-update](https://github.com/136MasterNR/HTS-Studios/tree/main/get-update), compares your local game's version with the online version and then prompts to you whether to update or not before completely loading into the game.
+  - When you start the game, the updater will launch at some point in the startup and check for an update.
+It pulls information from [get-update](https://github.com/136MasterNR/HTS-Studios/tree/main/get-update), compares your local game's version with the online version and then prompts you to whether you wish to update or not before completely loading into the game.
 After you confirm to update, the updater will pull the whole game from [get-download](https://github.com/136MasterNR/HTS-Studios/tree/main/get-download) and will replace all your old game files with the new game files.
 This will not reset your saves, but if the next update requires you to reset your saves, you will be prompted for a second confirmation.

 ### Error Handler
   - More Info Soon!

-# Miscellaneous
-### Cheats
-  - Go to the menu and type `cheats` [For versions lower than v0.300]

 # For Developers
 ### Code your own levels